marshallward/mom6-gpu-report/gpu_report.rst

 Nvidia is transitioning to a new LLVM-based ``flang`` compiler.
 Future major development efforts will be directed to ``flang``, including OpenMP support.

-We are currently testing on an Ampere A100 GPU.
+We currently have access to Volta V100, Ampere A100, and Hopper H100 cards.

+The ``nvidia-smi`` tool can be used to query the available device.

 .. code::